 To select a schema, you need to move it from the Available schemas list to the Selected schemas list.
-Use the buttons or drag-and-drop operations to move the schemas from one list to another.
+Use the buttons or drag-and-drop operations to

 Hint: To select multiple schemas, hold down the Shift or Ctrl key while selecting the schema names.